lsst-dm/dm_dev_guide/services/lsst-dev7.rst

 Shared Software Stack in GPFS
 =============================
-A shared software stack on the GPFS file systems, suitable for computation on the ``Verification Cluster``, has been provided and is maintained by Science Pipelines/John Swinbank and is available under :file:`/software/lsstsw`.
+A shared software stack on the GPFS file systems, suitable for computation on the ``Verification Cluster``, has been provided and is maintained by Science Pipelines and is available under :file:`/software/lsstsw`.
 This stack may be initialized via:  ::

      % .  /software/lsstsw/stack/loadLSST.bash